Skip to content

 *Tax treatment depends on your jurisdicition.

-• Banking sector — With UK banks recording bumper profits from high interest rates, windfall taxes on excess profits or income from Bank of England reserves could raise several billion pounds
+• Banking sector levies — with UK banks generating substantial profits from high interest rates, windfall taxes on excess profits or income from Bank of England reserves could raise between £1 billion and £8 billion.
+However, the government is wary of deterring investment in the financial services sector.

 What seems unlikely

-Despite calls from Labour backbenchers, a wealth tax appears to be a ‘non-starter’ according to Cabinet sources, with the exodus of non-doms since Labour took power serving as a warning about the risks of aggressive wealth taxation.
+• Comprehensive wealth tax — despite calls from some Labour backbenchers, a broad-based wealth tax appears to be a ‘non-starter’ according to Cabinet sources.
+The exodus of non-doms since Labour took power serves as a warning about the risks of aggressive wealth taxation

-Major pension reforms affecting millions of public sector workers representing Labour's core support base also seem politically unpalatable.
+• Major public sector pension reforms — Major pension reforms affecting millions of public sector workers (in other words, Labour's core support base) seem politically unpalatable, especially following Lucy Powell's election as deputy Labour leader

-The Chancellor faces a delicate — some might say Herculean — balancing act of raising substantial revenues while maintaining her commitment not to increase taxes on ‘working people’ - a definition that may prove increasingly malleable as the details emerge on 26 November.
+The Chancellor faces the delicate task of raising substantial revenues while trying to maintain some semblance of her commitment to ‘working people,’ a definition that may prove increasingly elastic as the details emerge.

-As always with Budget speculation, the crucial reminder is that these remain rumours.
-Making financial decisions based on speculation rather than confirmed policy can prove costly, as demonstrated by those who rushed to access pension funds ahead of last year's Budget based on unfounded fears.
+As always with Budget speculation, the crucial thing to remember is that these predictions remain based on current market intelligence and economic analysis.
+Making financial decisions based on speculation rather than confirmed policy can prove costly.